helloSystem/docs/developer/boot.md

 This is a simplified description of the boot process.
 There may be additional aspects which still need to be documented.

 1. The bootloader gets loaded
-1. The bootloader loads the kernel modules that are required for the Live system boot process as specified in `overlays/boot/boot/loader.conf`.
+2. The bootloader loads the kernel modules that are required for the Live system boot process as specified in {file}`overlays/boot/boot/loader.conf`.
 Note that the bootloader apparently is not smart enough to load the dependencies of kernel modules, so one needs to manually specify those as well.
 For example, `zfs.ko` up to FreeBSD 12 requires `opensolaris.ko` and from 13 onward requires `cryptodev.ko`
-1. The bootloader loads the ramdisk image `ramdisk.ufs` as specified in `overlays/boot/boot/loader.conf` under `mfsroot_name`.
+3. The bootloader loads the ramdisk image `ramdisk.ufs` as specified in {file}`overlays/boot/boot/loader.conf` under `mfsroot_name`.
 The contents of the ramdisk image are specified in `overlays/ramdisk`
-1. `init.sh` from the ramdisk image gets executed as requested by `overlays/boot/boot/loader.conf` under `init_script` and specified in `overlays/ramdisk/init.sh`.
+4. `init.sh` from the ramdisk image gets executed as requested by {file}`overlays/boot/boot/loader.conf` under `init_script` and specified in {file}`overlays/ramdisk/init.sh`.
 It constructs a r/w Live filesystem tree (e.g., by replicating the system image to swap-based memdisk) at `/livecd`
-1. `/usr/local/bin/furybsd-init-helper` gets executed by `init.sh` in a chroot of the live filesystem, `/livecd`.
-It is defined in `overlays/uzip/furybsd-live-settings/files/usr/local/bin/furybsd-init-helper` and deals with loading Xorg configuration based on the detected devices on PCI, and with loading virtualization-related drivers
+5. {file}`/usr/local/bin/furybsd-init-helper` gets executed by `init.sh` in a chroot of the live filesystem, `/livecd`.
+It is defined in {file}`overlays/uzip/furybsd-live-settings/files/usr/local/bin/furybsd-init-helper` and deals with loading Xorg configuration based on the detected devices on PCI, and with loading virtualization-related drivers
-1. The `/livecd` chroot is exited
+6. The `/livecd` chroot is exited
-1. `init.sh` from the ramdisk image exits
+7. `init.sh` from the ramdisk image exits
-1. `etc/rc` from the ramdisk image gets executed as specified in `overlays/ramdisk/etc/rc` (by what?).
-It tells the kernel to "reroot" (not "chroot") into the live filesystem, `/livecd` using `reboot -r`
+8. `etc/rc` from the ramdisk image gets executed as specified in {file}`overlays/ramdisk/etc/rc` (by what?).
+It tells the kernel to "reroot" (not "chroot") into the live filesystem, `/livecd` using {command}`reboot -r`
-1. From here on, the boot process is the regular FreeBSD boot process with the following particularities:
+9. From here on, the boot process is the regular FreeBSD boot process with the following particularities:
-1. `/etc/rc.d/initgfx` detects the GPU and loads the appropriate drivers
+10. {file}`/etc/rc.d/initgfx` detects the GPU and loads the appropriate drivers
-3. `/usr/local/etc/rc.d/localize` runs `/usr/local/sbin/localize` which tries to determine the language of the keyboard, and by proxy, of the system.
+11. {file}`/usr/local/etc/rc.d/localize` runs {file}`/usr/local/sbin/localize` which tries to determine the language of the keyboard, and by proxy, of the system.
 This currently supports the official Raspberry Pi keyboard and Apple computers which store the keyboard and system language in the `prev-lang:kbd` EFI variable
-4. The `slim` session manager (login window) is started; when the user is logged in, it starts the script `/usr/local/bin/start-hello` which starts the desktop session and sets the keyboard and system language based on the information provided by `localize` in an earlier step
+13. The `slim` session manager (login window) is started; when the user is logged in, it starts the script {file}`/usr/local/bin/start-hello` which starts the desktop session and sets the keyboard and system language based on the information provided by `localize` in an earlier step

 ### Troubleshooting the Live system early boot process